Federer wary of Sandgren as Djokovic semi looms | Malay Mail

 The Swiss great swept into the last eight for a record 15th time at Melbourne Park after a first-set wobble against unheralded Hungarian Martin Fucsovics.

-He now goes toe-to-toe tomorrow with the last American in the men’s draw who has belied his 100 world ranking by beating eighth seed Matteo Berrettini and 12th seed Fabio Fognini.
+He now goes toe-to-toe on Tuesday with the last American in the men’s draw who has belied his 100 world ranking by beating eighth seed Matteo Berrettini and 12th seed Fabio Fognini.

 The Australian Open is Sandgren’s favourite Major and he came from nowhere to make the quarter-finals in 2018, eventually losing to South Korea’s Chung Hyeon.